 Racketball is the latest fastest growing racket sport in the UK.
 It’s a great aerobic workout but less strenuous than squash and a great way to keep fit.
 Because it can be played on a squash court, racketball can be played on over 5000 courts across the UK.
 It is thought that over 500,000 people play either squash or racketball regularly in the UK.

-If you would like to try racketball for the first time give me a call and we can arrange a game to show you how to play and run through the rules.
+If you would like to try racketball for the first time give us a call and we can arrange a game to show you how to play and run through the rules.
 We now have peak and off peak racketball box leagues and a team in the local league playing other clubs and we are hoping to start a second team next year.
-If any members wish to join the leagues or the teams give me a call and we will fit you in.
+If any members wish to join the leagues or the teams give us a call and we will fit you in.
 You can hire rackets from the bar for a refundable deposit, and we sell rackets with prices starting at just ￡24.

 Go to the Members Area to download the latest racket ball leagues.